entdark/jaMME/README.md

 Jedi Academy Movie Maker's Edition
 ==================================

+# This Fork #
+The goal of this fork is to merge EternalJK/japro features into JAMME.
+Feel free to contact me on Discord at tayst#2590, please don't expect ent to support this fork.
+All compiling and testing has been done on Linux.
+I can't really help out with other OS's at this point.

+# Todo: #
+- cg_strafeHelperActiveColor

+# Working: #
+- cg_lagometer 1 2 or 3
+- cg_hudColors (colors basic hud to stance style)
+- cg_racetimer 1 or 2
+- cg_strafehelper (20450 for all lines, 4066 for all without line crosshair, Added S/SD/AS Rear Lines, need to get the /cg_strafehlper result from EternalJK, no way to configure it in jamme atm)
+- cg_speedometer (Configure with /speedometer command in EternaJK, use value here)
+- cg_crosshairHealth
+- cg_crosshairSaberStyleColor
+- cg_hudColors (colors basic hud to stance style)

 Jedi Academy Movie Maker's Edition (jaMME) is an engine modification of Jedi Academy for moviemaking.
 It's a port of q3mme with most of its features and some new ones.
 The modification is based on very early (May 2013th) version of OpenJK.
 Original source code belongs to Raven Software.

 # Features #